-When you’re a call center manager, you have to make plenty of decisions that impact your call center’s bottom line.
+When you’re a contact center manager, you have to make plenty of decisions that impact your contact center’s bottom line.
 And flying by the seat of your pants is not an option.
-You need call center metrics that measure what your agents are doing, how fast they’re doing it, and how well they’re satisfying your customers.

-The only way to do that is to measure agent productivity with solid, reliable call center metrics.
+The only way to truly measure agent performance and productivity is with solid, reliable contact center metric best practices.

-Because call center software often gives you a variety of metrics in real time, you also need to know which metrics are important to follow more closely.
+Because contact center software can offer a wide variety of metrics in real time, you also need to know which metrics are important to follow more closely.
 And of course, once you have the KPIs, you need to know how to use them.

-Here are 10 of the most important call center performance metrics to track.
+What metrics should you measure — and what can you learn from those contact center metrics?
+Here are 10 of the most important contact center performance metrics to track.

-This call center metric won’t likely tell you much about an individual agent but it will tell you a lot about agent productivity.
-If the average call abandonment rate is too high, look for problems that affect all of your agents and see why they aren’t able to get to your customers in time.
+This contact center metric won’t likely tell you much about an individual agent, but it will tell you a lot about agent performance and productivity.
+If your Abandon Call Rate is too high, look for problems that affect all of your agents and see why they aren’t able to get to your customers in time.

-If you are not meeting this KPI, it may be due to not having enough available agents assigned to a shift.
-Or maybe your lines are being used for personal reasons?
-Either way, find out how you can free up your lines and agents so your customers aren’t being turned down.
+If you aren’t meeting this KPI, it may be because you don’t have enough available agents assigned to a shift.
+Or maybe it’s time to implement more customer self-service options, so the simpler customer issues can be handled without agent support.
+Either way, find out how you can free up your lines and agents so your customers aren’t being turned away.

-Another metric for the overall productivity metric is average time in queue.
-You get this metric by dividing the total time callers wait in the queue by the total number of calls answered.
-Measure average time in queue to improve the experience your customers are having.
+Another metric for the overall agent performance and productivity metric is average Queue Time.
+This metric can be calculated by dividing the total time callers wait in the queue by the total number of calls answered.
+As one of your key contact center metric best practices, measure average Queue Time to improve the experience your customers are having.

 4. Service Level

-Service level is one of the call center metrics that measure agent productivity in real time as agents take calls.
-It’s a percentage of calls answered within a specific time in seconds.
+Service Level is one of the contact center metrics that measure agent performance in real time as agents take calls.
+It’s a percentage of calls answered within a specific number of seconds.

 ENJOYING THIS ARTICLE?